Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Welcome to [FLIM LABS STUDIO](https://www.flimlabs.com/flim-studio-software/), a software that aims at simplifying the data acquisition, reconstruction and analysis of fluorescence lifetime imaging experiments.
-The environment provides a user-friendly interface and intuitive tools that can be used by any user. .
+The environment provides a user-friendly interface and intuitive tools that can be used by any user.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Key features